satubipost/dataScienceIntro-finalProject/README.md

 #urllib.request.urlretrieve(princeUrl, princeFile)
 ```

-We will work with 3 different books, we choose those books since they are written by different authors and are of different genres:
+We will work with 3 different books.
+We choose those books since they are written by different authors and are of different genres:
 * The Prince by Niccolò Machiavelli, 1532 (Non-fiction political text)
 * The Adventures of Sherlock Holmes by Arthur Conan Doyle, 1892 (Detective fiction)
 * Treasure Island by Robert Louis Stevenson, 1883 (Adventure fiction)

-each book contains some meta data from the gutenbern project and publication information, we will first clean it up we will remove the metadata from the books, remove stopwords , leave english characters only and use porter stemming to have a better count of simillar words. then we will count the number of sequences (sentences) in each book.
+each book contains some meta data from the gutenberg project and publication information, we will first clean up the text by removing the metadata and stopwords from the books.
+Our aim is to leave only the english characters and use porter stemming to have a better count of simillar words. then we will count the number of sequences (sentences) in each book.